Jamster3000/Joan-smart-assistant/README.md

 ###Tags used in the responses.csv file###
 #tag bewteen left and right arrow symbol

-user-name      can include the user's name
+user-name - can include the user's name

-date           Includes the date whether that is current date or some other date
+date - Includes the date whether that is current date or some other date

-emotion        a type of emotion
+emotion - a type of emotion

-F-food         The users favourite food
+F-food - The users favourite food

-game-name      Name of the game (used for user peference when game has multiple names).
+game-name - Name of the game (used for user peference when game has multiple names).

-riddle-answer  the answer to the riddle
+riddle-answe - the answer to the riddle

-correct-answer The correct answer to a trivia question
+correct-answer - The correct answer to a trivia question

-list-games     a list of games that can be played with Joan
+list-games - a list of games that can be played with Joan

 ______________________________________________________________________________________________________________